 The South Wales Energy Network (click to enlarge)

-The Port of Milford Haven also owns and operates Milford Marina and Fish Docks as well as Pembroke Port – its short sea operations.
+The Port of Milford Haven also owns and operates Milford Marina and Fish Docks as well as Pembroke Port.
 Activities such as cargo handling, fish landing, ferry operations and cruise calls are handled between these two locations.

 The Port has succeeded in attracting over £3bn of new investment over the past 5 years.
 As a result, the port area now sustains 4,000 skilled jobs in Pembrokeshire.
 These figures are a powerful reminder of what a positive impact an efficient and competitive independent port can have on the county, the region and indeed the nation as a whole.